A guide to planning your trip to Denver, including key facts, itinerary ideas, an interactive map, and links to destination guides.

 Currency: The US Dollar.
 For foreign visitors, credit cards are widely accepted in most places, and ATMs are available at the airport and throughout the city.

-Transportation: As Denver is a large city, travelers will need to rely on public transit or ride-share services to get to most places.
-I had initially planned on taking the bus as a way to save money, but I settled on Uber since it was quicker and more efficient.
-I used Uber 13 times throughout the trip and found the service to be reliable in Denver.
+Transportation: As Denver is a large city, travelers will need to rely on public transit or ride-sharing services to reach most destinations.
+I initially planned to take the bus to save money, but I settled on Uber because it was quicker and more efficient.
+I used Uber 13 times during the trip and found the service reliable in Denver.
 Of course, travelers can rent a car, but keep in mind that some hotels charge a high parking fee, plus parking is limited in the downtown area and at some sites.

 Weather: Denver’s weather can range from very hot to very cold.
 In the summers, Denver can get relatively warm, while winters can be harsh with snow.
 I visited Denver from August 30th through September 2nd, and it was hot (90s F)!
 The positive is that there is little to no humidity in Denver.
 It is important to note that at Denver’s high altitude, the air is thinner, making you more susceptible to sunburns.
 As for the mountains, spring and fall offer the best weather, summers tend to be warm, and winter brings a good chance of snow.